kristianfoerster/time-area-jupyter/readme.md

 Author: Kristian Förster

-This repository includes a [Jupyter notebook](Time-area-diagram.ipynb) that demonstrate the theory underlying the time-area diagram and the unit hydrograph.
+This repository includes a [Jupyter notebook](Time-area-diagram.ipynb) that demonstrates the theory underlying the time-area diagram and the unit hydrograph.
 Together with a tutorial with active student involvment (see Schulz et al., 2018), this Jupyter notebook is provided as teaching material in the course "Urban Hydrology" at Leibniz Universität Hannover.

 ![Example](out.gif)